gin66/rusthesia/README.md

 - Native macos app with fruitbasket
 - Add pause before playing the midi
 - Handle all meta messages during playing
+- Change most of the prints into log-commands and enable logging per command line option
 - and more...

 ## Final Words